gophercoders/website/content/lessonplans/KS2/lower/further-numbers.md

 #### For High Achievers
-The pupils should know the symbols used for addition, subtraction, multiplication and division in Go
+The pupils should know the symbols used for addition, subtraction, multiplication and division in Go.

-The pupils should understand that maths in Go is also evaluated left to right
+The pupils should understand that maths in Go is also evaluated left to right.

 The pupils should know that multiplication and division are carried out before addition and subtraction.